lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 Was President Trump correct to assert that the US leads the world in terms of Covid testing done?

-Again we will filter out countries with populations less than 10M.
+Again I will filter out countries with populations less than 10M.
 Moreover, each country may have recorded the latest data for this statistic on slightly different days, so the analysis takes the most recent date.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_tests_per_thousand.png)